VoronovY/lucky-coders-e-commerce/README.md

 Thank you for your interest in our project!
 If you have any questions or suggestions, feel free to reach out to us.

-Anastasia Shishmarev - email@example.com
+Anastasia Shishmareva - stacy.shishmareva@gmail.com

-Voronov Yuri - email@example.com
+Voronov Yuri - voronov.yuri87@gmail.com

 Julia Kukharckik - julianorwill@gmail.com